Knoblauchpilze/go-game/README.md

 # Future work

 A possible idea would be to replicate more or less what is done in the [sogserver](https://github.com/KnoblauchPilze/sogserver) project.

+Also possibly useful to dockerize the executables, see this [link](https://stackoverflow.com/questions/52266332/manually-fetch-dependencies-from-go-mod).